 Q: What happens after my hold request is placed?

-A: The items that can be found on the shelf at your pickup branch will be pulled and set aside for you in as timely a manner as we are able.
-Once your items are ready, you will either receive a phone call from the library in which we will notify you that your items are ready and work with you to schedule a specific pickup date and time, OR you will receive an email letting you know that your items are ready, and inviting you to contact the library within the next 3 days to schedule a pickup date and time.
+A: The items that you requested will be pulled and set aside for you in as timely a manner as we are able.
+Once your items are ready, you will receive an email letting you know that your items are ready, and inviting you to contact the library within the next 3 days to schedule a pickup date and time.
 Please DO NOT arrive at the library for pickup without a scheduled pickup time.
 We are only able to offer pickup by appointment at this time.

 Pickup Days and Windows are as follows:

 Monday, Morning: 10 a.m.-12:00 p.m. and Afternoon/Evening: 3:00 p.m.-7:00 p.m.

 Tuesday, Morning: 9 a.m.-12:00 p.m. and Afternoon: 2:00 p.m.-5:00 p.m.